CodePartnersMD/MD301-guide/curriculum/05-deployment/LAB.md

 - Use Flexbox or CSS grids for styling this application.
 - Use relative units so the elements scale proportionally when the viewport dimensions change.
 - Use at least two breakpoints and change the background colors of each box.
 There should be three possible views: desktop, tablet, and mobile device.
+You may choose the exact pixel values for each breakpoint.